-Victims of construction site accidents in California can file a personal injury lawsuit against the individuals or companies responsible for the accident.
+Victims of construction site accidents can file a personal injury lawsuit against the individuals or companies responsible for the accident.
 A personal injury lawsuit will allow the victim to get compensation for his or her injuries, including:

 If someone is killed in a construction accident, the surviving family can file a wrongful death lawsuit against those responsible.
 A wrongful death claim will allow the family to get compensation for the loss of a loved one.

 When a construction accident happens on the job, the employer may be covered by the company's workers' compensation claim.
 Workers' comp generally covers medical bills related to the accident and replaces lost income.
-However, an injured worker in California may still be able to file a lawsuit against a third-party who was responsible for the accident.
+However, an injured worker may still be able to file a lawsuit against a third-party who was responsible for the accident.

 Below, our California personal injury lawyers discuss the following frequently asked questions about construction accident lawsuits:

 - 1. Who is responsible for a construction site accident?

 - 2. What are damages in a construction accident lawsuit?

 - 3. Can I file a lawsuit if I was injured on the job in a construction site accident?

 - 4. Can family members after a construction accident death?